spigo900/replay/README.md

 form using this script (`reformat.pl`).

-The other script, `simple.pl`, takes a .m3u playlist you've already got and (de-)relativize it so you can use it in another music player or on another platform (or both).
+The other script, `simple.pl`, takes a .m3u playlist you've already got and (de-)relativizes it so you can use it in another music player or on another platform (or both).

 ## Why?